gaverhae/blog/books/programming-in-haskell-hutton/README.md

 `filter even`, which can both be `[Int] -> [Int]`, but not for `sum`, as its type is `[Num] -> Num`, and `[Num]` is not the same as `Num`.

-Note that it "wuold work" in terms of the computations carried out, and the type for `sumsqreven` would be correct, if we could define the type for `compose` similarly to that of `.`.
+Note that it "would work" in terms of the computations carried out, and the type for `sumsqreven` would be correct, if we could define the type for `compose` similarly to that of `.`.